SpringRoll/SpringRoll/README.md

 ##Displays

 The Framework is inherently canvas-rendering agnostic.
 We support two different rendering display plugins for [CreateJS](http://createjs.com/) and [Pixi.js](http://www.pixijs.com/).
 In addition, there is a generic display for rendering using [Context2d](http://www.w3.org/TR/2014/CR-2dcontext-20140821/) or [WebGL](http://get.webgl.org/).
-An Application built with the Framework can support all there displays methods simultaneously.
+An Application built with the Framework can support all three displays methods simultaneously.

 ##Documentation